Interested in working together? Here's our contact info.

 Please click here to read the article about wavy borders, and what causes them.
 If you take a few precautions while adding borders to your quilt top, you will ensure a nicer finished product that will lay flat and not have puckered or wavy borders.

 All prices are calculated per square inch.
 Take the length of your quilt, and multiply it by the width.
 For example, if your quilt measures 89 inches by 74 inches, your quilt is 6,586 square inches.
-For the different pricing categories, click here.
+For the different pricing categories, click here or simply use the form below to pop in your measurements and get a quick idea of the cost of our services.

 For a quote on your quilting service, please contact Robin@CandyAppleQuilts.com or call 440-327-0640.